Shortest Paths in Graphs of Convex Sets: Analysis of the mixed-integer formulation

-We then have two descriptions of the relaxation $\cS'$.
-The symmetric description~\eqref{eq:relaxation} that clearly exposes the rationale behind our technique, and the asymmetric description~\eqref{eq:relaxation_polytopic} that is computationally efficient, provided that one of the two sets is described by a small number of linear inequalities.
-Note that the second description is essentially equivalent to Lemma~\ref{lemma:valid_constraint}, with $\bc_j^\top \by + d_j \geq 0$ taking the place of the flow inequality~\eqref{eq:valid_inequality}.
-Note also that in the special case of polyhedral sets $\cX$ and $\cY$, the relaxation~\eqref{eq:relaxation_polytopic} simplifies to the first-level RLT for nonconvex quadratic optimization~\cite{sherali1995reformulation}, that, in turn, is a special case of the hierarchies from~\cite{lasserre2001global,parrilo2003semidefinite}.
+We then have two descriptions of the relaxation $\cS'$: the symmetric one~\eqref{eq:relaxation} that clearly exposes the logic behind the technique, and the asymmetric one~\eqref{eq:relaxation_polytopic} that is computationally efficient, provided that one of the two sets is polytopic and has a small number of facets.
+The asymmetric relaxation generalizes Lemma~\ref{lemma:valid_constraint}, with $\bc_i^\top \by + d_i \geq 0$ taking the place of the flow inequality~\eqref{eq:valid_inequality}.
+The asymmetric relaxation is also set based, in the sense that it does not rely on the explicit constraints defining $\cX$, but it works directly with its abstract set representation.
+Besides making the analysis very concise, this has also the practical advantages discussed in Remark~\ref{rem:set_based}.